E. B. Dimbulane

-Edmund Bernard Dimbulane was a Ceylonese politician.
+Edmund Bernard Dimbulane was a Ceylonese politician and a former member of the Parliament of Sri Lanka.

-In March 1955 the sitting member for Alutnuwara, J. A. Rambukpota, died whilst still in office.
+In March 1955, the sitting member for Alutnuwara electoral district, J. A. Rambukpota, died.
 At the subsequent by-election, held on 28 May 1955, Dimbulane ran as the United National Party candidate.
 He polled 5,921 votes (58% of the total vote) and 3,114 votes clear of his nearest rival from the Lanka Sama Samaja Party.

-He contested the 3rd parliamentary election, held between 5 April 1956 and 10 April 1956, but was unable to retain his seat, losing to the Sri Lanka Freedom Party candidate, K. D. Goonaratne, by 2,448 votes.
+He contested the 3rd parliamentary election, held from 5 to 10 April 1956, but was unable to retain his seat, losing to the Sri Lanka Freedom Party candidate K. D. Goonaratne, by 2,448 votes.